 If you got overcharged at a restaurant, you’d damned sure bring it to somebody’s attention, wouldn’t you?
 What if some woman walked up to you and said she got her husband pregnant?
 You’d either laugh you *ss off or be totally freaked out.
 Yet people over the next several days will dib and dab in something just as absurd, with situations like the aforementioned all the sudden making perfect sense.
 Somehow, religion makes it rational.
 You see, next week is Easter Sunday, the “Christian” day commemorating the resurrection of Jesus Christ.
 Never mind that it’s held on a different Sunday every year.
-Never mind that it’s named after a bunch of pagan goddesses.
+Never mind that it’s named after a bunch of pagan godesses.
 And never mind “Protestant Christians” indulging in a holiday created by the church they claim to want nothing to do with.

 Christian preachers and theologians spend hours upon hours debating the origins of Easter, and there are several trains of thought regarding it.
-Many of Easter’s adherents are quick to claim it is an amalgam of the Jewish Passover and the resurrection of Jesus.
+Many of Easter’s observants are quick to claim it is an amalgam of the Jewish Passover and the resurrection of Jesus.
 Opponents of the tradition point to the fact that Easter was an ancient springtime fertility festival, with various nations worshipping some form of a fertility goddess.
 She was called, among other names, Ishtar (in Assyria and Babylonia), Astarte (in Egypt and Phonecia, among other places), and Eostre (in the lands surrounding what’s now called Germany).
-The prevailing opinion is also the most arrogant.
-Most Christians indeed acknowledge the pagan origins of Easter, but just like they’ve done with rock, rap, and weightlifting, they claim to have “Christianized” the season.
+The most prevailing opinion is also the most arrogant.
+Most Christians indeed acknowledge the pagan origins of Easter, but just like they did with rock, rap, and weightlifting, they claim to have “Christianized” the season.
 The popularity of Easter all but forced the early Christians to keep people interested in the growing group, so they engaged in it, amalgamating it into worship of Christ.
 In later years, the unity between the pagan Easter and Christianity was strengthened by… the Roman Catholic Church.

 The customs of Easter are entirely pagan.
-You will not find a single thing in the Bible that describes its trappings.
+You will not find a single substantial thing in the Bible that describes its trappings.
 Thus, people have to seek information on the customs have to search elsewhere.
 Ironically, I ran across an interesting piece from Christian website allaboutjesuschrist.org concerning the Easter ham, Lent, the Sunrise service, and the name “Easter” itself:

 “… Noah’s grandson (Cush) and his wife Semiramis had a son named Nimrod…After Cush’s death, Nimrod married his own mother and became a mighty king.
 He too was eventually killed.
 His mother then began the deceit of deifying her son/husband, claiming he had become a “sun-god” (the origin of “Easter Sunrise services), and he was then to be called Baal.
 (Baal was worshipped as a god of fertility and promoted sexual sin.)
 She proclaimed that the people of Babylon should worship him…This wicked Queen, doing the work of Satan, was creating a new religion and set herself up as the goddess called “Ishtar.”
 Hence the root of the pronunciation “Easter.”
 After she became pregnant, she bore a son named Tammuz claiming he was the product of a sunray, which caused her to conceive.
 But Tammuz grew to be a hunter and was later killed by a wild pig.
 “Ishtar” then designated a forty day period (the source of Lent) to mark the anniversary of Tammuz’s death.
 During this time, no meat was to be eaten.
 Every year, on the first Sunday after the first full moon after the spring equinox, a celebration was made.
 Ishtar also proclaimed that because a pig killed Tammuz, that a pig must be eaten on that Sunday.”